General Electrician FAQ

 Can I Do Electrical Work on My Own?

-Under no circumstances should you ever attempt to do your own commercial or residential electrical work.
+Under no circumstances should you ever attempt to do your own residential electrical work.
 It is guaranteed to be a recipe for disaster.
 You wouldn’t do your own dental work, would you?
 Our electricians are highly trained professionals who can guarantee a safe solution.

 How Do I Know What Size Electrical Service System I Need for My Property?

-Figuring out the electrical loads of homes and businesses is essential.
+Figuring out the electrical loads of homes is essential.
 And to determine the size of electrical panel involves an audit of your appliances and a little bit of math as well.
 Your circuits should only be loaded up to 80% of the total circuit capabilities.
 So, if you have a 15-amp circuit, the safe operating amperage would be no greater than 12 amps.

 What Should I Do if My Breaker Panel Is Hot?